 What Is The Surfer’s Ear?

 Surfer’s ear is a condition where extra lumps of bone growth in the ear canal.
 This occurs as the body’s response to exposure to cold water and wind.
-The combination of the two creates a chill factor in the ear.
+The combination of the two creates a chill factor in the ear treatment.
 The extra bone growth is known as exostosis.
 This is the body’s response to the cold, the defense mechanism being to grow extra bone in the ear canal to protect the eardrum.
 Exostosis is common among surfers, particularly those in cold water, along with windsurfers, kayakers, divers, sailors, and other water sports participants.

 What Are The Symptoms Of The Surfer’s Ear?